Griggs Hall, American Baptist College

-American Baptist College in Nashville, Tennessee was founded in the year 1924 as American Baptist Theological Seminary.
-The college was founded to create and train Christian workers and black Baptist ministers.
-It is a private, coed college that offers both undergraduate and graduate courses.
-It grew out of a conversation between the National Baptist leaders and Dr. O.L.
-Hailey, who was one of the founding fathers of the college (A Rich History).
-The college came out of a collaboration between the National Baptist convention and the Southern Baptist convention.
-They both established committees to build a college in Memphis.
-The location was later changed to Nashville.
-The college is known for the role its students played in the civil rights movement and for the education of black clergy that included both men and women.
-In 2013, it was designated as a Historic Black College and University.
+Founded in 1924, the American Baptist College was created to create and train Christian workers and Baptist ministers who could lead African American congregations.
+This historic building, known as Griggs Hall, was completed in 1925 has long served as a multipurpose academic building.
+The private college grew out of a conversation between the National Baptist Leaders and Dr. O.L.
+Hailey, who was one of the founding fathers of the college which grew from collaboration between the National Baptist Convention and the Southern Baptist Convention.
+The two Baptist conventions established committees to build a college in Memphis, but the location was later changed to Nashville.
+The college is known for the role the students played in the Civil Rights Movement and for the education of African American clergy that included both men and women.
+In 2013, it was designated as an HBCU (Historically Black College and University).

 Backstory and Context